rafapereirabr/Brazilian_Census/README.md

 However, if you are looking for a pure `R` solution AND you want a fast solution, you might find this code useful.

 - The script is written taking advantage of `readr` capabilities, a [new R package](http://blog.rstudio.org/2015/04/09/readr-0-1-0/) that is extremelly fast to read fixed width text files.
-- Once the text files are stored in your computer, it doesn't take long to save the national data sets.
+- Once the text files are stored in your computer, it doesn't take long to save the national data sets in `.csv` format.
 It took me respectively 13 minutes and 43 minutes to save the national data sets of households and individuals records.
 The most time-consuming part is actually saving the files.

 **step-by-step.
 This scriptt:**